coreyoconnor/sway-gnome/README.md

  These settings immediately crash will result in `Settings` unable to start again:

 * multitasking settings
-* display settings

-Use dconf editor to remove the last panel setting from gnome-control-center to recover.
+Use dconf editor to remove the last panel setting from gnome-control-center if it does not start up after a crash.

 # includes

- * xdg-desktop-portal - desktop integration for Flatpak and Snap
+ * `xdg-desktop-portal` - desktop integration for Flatpak and Snap
  * swayidle - for idle management
  * swaylock - for screen lock